cristianmesquida/reproducibility_power_analyses/README.md

 -	08_figures.Rmd: an R Markdown document to generate the figures reported in the manuscript.

 Figure
-The folder figures/ contains the figures originated from the statistical analyses
+The folder figures/ contains the figures originated from the statistical analyses.